Lewis-Coding/CubeSolver-PrivatePolicy/README.md

-just a private policy for my cube solving app
+A private policy for my cube solving app on the google playstore